**Note: This is an updated post from 2012… with a new twist ending 😊

-One of the most beautiful and awe-worthy show in nature is to observe a school of fish or a flock of birds, with their exquisite coordination between all its members that make the many individuals look like an organism in its own right.
-This is an example of an emergent property (I recently —Dec 2017— attended a meeting at the Santa Fe Institute, the world’s “place to be” for complexity theory; more in that in an upcoming post).
+One of the most beautiful and awe-worthy shows in nature is to observe a school of fish or a flock of birds.
+These ensembles show an exquisite coordination between all its members that make the many individuals look like an organism in its own right.
+This is an example of an emergent property (I recently—Dec 2017—attended a meeting at the Santa Fe Institute, the world’s “place to be” for complexity theory; more on what I was doing there in this post).

-Scientists are very good at modeling this behavior with mathematics; these models look pretty good indeed.
-This, as with absolutely any information that science may give us, has the potential of offering insights with practical applications.
+Scientists are very good at modeling this kind of behavior using mathematics; these models look pretty good indeed.
+These efforts, as absolutely any information that science may give us, has the potential of offering insights with practical applications.

 As interesting as these models are (and I truly believe that they ARE interesting), there is a little, very low voice in the back of my head that asks “…this is good, but, is it the real thing?
 How close is the model to the true reality of the flocking phenomenon?”
 In other words, these models describe very well what the collective behavior looks like, but, what is going on I am individual bird’s brain?